-For every share of common stock of UTC held of record by you as of the close of business on [], 20[], which is the record date for the distribution, you will receive [] shares of Carrier common stock.
+For every share of common stock of UTC held of record by you as of the close of business on [ ], 2020, which is the record date for the distribution, you will receive [ ] shares of Carrier common stock.
 You will receive cash in lieu of any fractional shares of Carrier common stock that you would have received after application of the above ratio.
-As discussed under "The Separation and Distribution-Trading Between the Record Date and Distribution Date," if you sell your shares of UTC common stock in the "regularway" market after the record date and on or before the distribution date, you also will be selling your right to receive shares of Carrier common stock in connection with the distribution.
-We expect the shares of Carrier common stock to be distributed by UTC to you at [], Eastern Time, on [], 20[].
+As discussed under "The Separation and Distribution-Trading Between the Record Date and Distribution Date," if you sell your shares of UTC common stock in the "regularway" market after the record date and on or before the distribution date, you also will be selling your right to receive shares of Carrier common stock to be distributed by UTC to you at [], Eastern Time, on [], 2020.
 We refer to the distribution of Carrier common stock as the "distribution" and the date of the distribution as the "distribution date."